Black Beans {Instant Pot}

 Helpful tips

 - I used to sauté the vegetables in the instant pot before I cooked the beans.
 I have since stopped doing that.
 I just add the vegetables with the rest of the ingredients, then cook.
-You can save yourself some calories, doing it this way.
+Doing it this way will save some calories by not having to add extra virgin olive oil.
 And it tastes just as good as it would if you sautéed them.

-- Here’s how to wash beans.
+- Here’s how to wash and rinse beans.
 Get a large bowl and a sieve that fits inside.
-Add the beans to the sieve and run cold water over them until they are slightly under water.
+Add the beans to the sieve and run cold water over them until they are slightly underwater.
 Swish your fingers around the beans and keep your eyes out for bad beans or rocks.
-Empty water and repeat one or two more times.
+Empty the water and repeat one or two more times.

 - Any pressure cooker takes between 10 – 20 minutes to come to full pressure.
 It all depends on how full the cooker is, so factor that into your cooking time.

-- Once the beans are done, you can either do a natural pressure release (between 15 – 25 minutes) or do a quick release (approximately 5 – 10 minutes, depending how patient you are.)
+- Once this black beans recipe is done, you can either do a natural pressure release (between 15 – 25 minutes) or do a quick release (approximately 5 – 10 minutes, depending on how patient you are.)

 - To do a quick release, don an oven mitt to protect your hand from steam, nudge the venting knob to the venting position, and let the steam escape and the pressure indicator drop before opening the lid.